What is it?

 But, because of this increased risk, both NICE and CMACE/RCOG guidelines recommend that women with a BMI of 30+ at their booking appointment should be screened for gestational diabetes.

-In some countries, all pregnant women have a glucose tolerance test, regardless of size.
+Because the consequences of uncontrolled gestational diabetes can be quite severe, in some countries, all pregnant women have a glucose tolerance test, regardless of size.

 You’ll be given an appointment for a clinic at somewhere around 24-28 weeks.

 If you had gestational diabetes in an earlier pregnancy, you might be offered self-monitoring of blood glucose early in your pregnancy, or an early glucose tolerance test (at 16–18 weeks).
 If that returns a normal result, you will generally still be sent for a glucose tolerance test at 28 weeks to check again.

 The test takes a couple of hours and is reasonably painless, if deathly boring.